mspp-data-studio-2021/aptitude-analysis/README.md

 - Q: What is the relationship between early life aptitude and later life labor market outcomes?

-Using data from the National Longitudinal Survey of Youth 1979 (NLSY79), I examine how indicators of aptitude, self-esteem, and sense of control during respondents' early adulthood translate into later life labor market outcomes such as employment status, income and wages, occupation, and having employer-provided health insurance coverage.
+Using data from the National Longitudinal Survey of Youth 1979 (NLSY79), I examine how indicators of aptitude, self-esteem, and sense of control during respondents' early adulthood are related to later life labor market outcomes such as income and wages, occupation, and having employer-provided health insurance coverage.

 # Folders
 - code: Code documentation
 - data: Contains raw NLSY79 files (uploaded on github temporarily).
 - doc: Data documentation
 - out: Shareable output
-    - Exploratory
-    - Final
 - draft: Draft of written piece

 # Workflow